San Agustin, Isabela: Etymology

-The town derived its name from Saint Augustine of Hippo.
+The town is a Spanish form of its namesake, Saint Augustine of Hippo.

 History

-The town was created by virtue of Executive Order No. 269 by then President Elpidio Quirino on September 28, 1949.
+The town was created by virtue of Executive Order No. 269 by then President Elpidio Quirino on September 28, 1949, out of the southern portion of the municipality of Jones.
+The first municipal officials were elected on November 15, 1949.

 In the old days, the present site of San Agustin was a hinterland inhabited by headhunting Ilongots and some scattered bands of Aetas locally known as "Pogot".
 It was then a part of the municipality of Echague.
 From this town sailed forth a band of pioneers led by Juan Gumpal, Antonio Pintang, and Vicente Taguiam.
 They penetrated the wilderness and explored the valleys along both sides of the Cagayan River.
 They put up scattered settlements which were often plagued by malaria, and marauding Ilongots and Pogots, but the pioneers stayed put and in the end they were able to befriend Ilongots and Aetas and survived malaria.
 Not long after, the scattered settlements grew into sitios and one of them was Lakay-lakay (named after the creek) on the western side of the Cagayan River.
 The place is now "Masaya Centro", the seat of the municipal government of San Agustin.

 When Jones was organized into an independent municipality in 1921, 30 barrios were separated from the municipality of Echague and one of them was Masaya.
 Because all the barrios of Jones prospered and there were no good roads connecting the barrios at that time, the people of Masaya and adjoining barrios petitioned the President of the Philippines to organize the barrios into a regular town.

 In 1959, the barrio of Uldogan was renamed Laoag.

 San Agustin is the home of the Nuang Festival, the annual celebration in honor of the sturdy carabao and in recognition of the highly successful Carabao Upgrading Program of the local government, through the Office of the Municipal Agriculturist and its cooperating agencies and stakeholders.
 The program was commenced in 1993 by then Mayor Jesus M. Silorio.
 This was continued under the successive administrations of Mayor Virgilio A. Padilla and Mayor Operaflor A. Manuel.
 Under the latter's leadership, the Festival was started.